Skip to content

 Terminal window

-# Watch test output and analyze failures automatically
+# Watch test output and analyze the FIRST failure of each run automatically.

 npm run test:watch 2>&1 | while IFS= read -r line; do